 - Volcanic glass: generally local to the area around the fissures.

 How bad is the air quality?

-- The distribution of volcanic pollution and ash on Hawai‘i island is controlled by wind speed and direction.
+- The distribution of volcanic pollution on Hawai‘i island is controlled by wind speed and direction.
 Prevailing northeasterly trade winds blow volcanic emissions to the southwest, where they wrap around the southern part of the island, and are trapped by daytime onshore and nighttime offshore sea breezes along the Kona coast.

-- Air quality north of Kailua-Kona is less frequently impacted by volcanic pollution under these conditions (see figure 2).
+- Air quality north of Kailua-Kona is less frequently impacted by volcanic pollution under these conditions (see Figure 2).

 - When trade winds are absent, volcanic pollution may affect East Hawai‘i, the entire island, or State.